SSU men’s basketball adds Brown to staff - Portsmouth Daily Times

-The men’s basketball program at Shawnee State will bring back the coaching services of Jack Trainer and Justin Patrick for the 2021-22 season and will be adding another key piece to the program this coming year as Mark Brown, who was the top assistant underneath current Cumberland (Tenn.) head coach Jeremy Lewis, will be joining the SSU men’s basketball program for his first season inside the program.
+PORTSMOUTH — The men’s basketball program at Shawnee State University will bring back the coaching services of Jack Trainer and Justin Patrick for the 2021-22 season, and will be adding another key piece to the program this coming year — as Mark Brown, who was the top assistant under current Cumberland (Tenn.) head coach Jeremy Lewis, will be joining the Bears’ bench.

 Justin Patrick

-A former player at Shawnee State, Justin Patrick served as one of two video coordinators for SSU in last season’s march to the NAIA National Championship in his first official season on staff.
+A former player at Shawnee State, Patrick served as one of two video coordinators for SSU in last season’s march to the NAIA National Championship — in n his first official season on staff.

-Patrick, a graduate of Westland High School in Galloway, Ohio, played at Shawnee State from 2005 to 2009 and is currently one of 19 players to have surpassed the 1,000-point barrier at SSU.
+Patrick, a graduate of Westland High School in Galloway, played at Shawnee State from 2005 to 2009 — and is currently one of 19 players to have surpassed the 1,000-point barrier at SSU.

 “It’s great to be a part of this program,” Patrick said.
 “Coming back to Shawnee State and being able to help out the staff and players is huge.
 It’s definitely an honor to be on the staff, and to come back as a player and help these guys out.
 They’re very knowledgeable about this sport, and I am glad that I have this opportunity to give back.
 Shawnee State taught me to see the game in a different perspective.
 With SSU playing the competition that it has since I’ve been here as a player and even before that, it trains you to think two or three steps ahead.
 Coaching-wise and watching film, you see things a different way after playing at the collegiate level too, so I believe that both experiences have been and are continuing to be very beneficial.
 We still have to improve every day and get better, but our main goal is to repeat as national champions.”